 - Shortness of breath

 The doctor will ask about symptoms and personal and family health.
 Tests will be done right away.
 The tests will see if the person is having angina or a heart attack.
 Some tests may be used to rule out other causes.

 For stable patterns of angina, other tests may be done.
 These tests will check the extent of disease.
 That way it can be properly treated.

 Images may be taken of the heart with:

 Electron-beam CT scan

 (coronary calcium scan, heart scan, CT

-- American Heart Association (AHA) guidelines state that heart scans are not for everyone and are most likely to benefit patients at intermediate risk of CAD.
+- Heart scans are not for everyone.
+They are more likely to benefit those with an average risk of CAD.